otterscan/otterscan/docs/custom-jsonrpc.md

 | `ots_searchTransactionsBefore` and `ots_searchTransactionsAfter` | Gets paginated inbound/outbound transaction calls for a certain address. | There is no native support for any kind of transaction search in the standard JSON-RPC API.
 We don't want to introduce an additional indexer middleware in Otterscan, so we implemented in-node search. |
 | `ots_getTransactionBySenderAndNonce` | Gets the transaction hash for a certain sender address, given its nonce. | There is no native support for this search in the standard JSON-RPC API.
 Otterscan needs it to allow user navigation between nonces from the same sender address. |

+### `ots_getApiLevel`

+Very simple API versioning scheme.
+Every time we add a new capability, the number is incremented.
+This allows for Otterscan to check if the Erigon node contains all API it needs.

+Parameters:

+`<none>`

+Returns:

+`number` containing the API version.

+### `ots_getInternalOperations`

+Trace internal ETH transfers, contracts creation (CREATE/CREATE2) and self-destructs for a certain transaction.

+Parameters:

+`txhash` - The transaction hash.

+Returns:

+`array` of operations, sorted by their occurrence inside the transaction.

+The operation is an object with the following fields:

+`type` - transfer (`0`), self-destruct (`1`), create (`2`) or create2 (`3`).

+`from` - the ETH sender, contract creator or contract address being self-destructed.

+`to` - the ETH receiver, newly created contract address or the target ETH receiver resulting of the self-destruction.

+`value` - the amount of ETH transferred.

+### `ots_hasCode`

+Check if an ETH address contains a deployed code.

+Parameters:

+`address` - The ETH address to be checked.

+`block` - The block number or "latest" to check the latest state.

+Returns:

+`boolean` indicating if the address contains a bytecode or not.

+### `ots_getTransactionError`

+Given a transaction hash, returns its raw revert reason.

+The returned byte blob should be ABI decoded in order to be presented to the user.

+For instance, the most common error format is a `string` revert message; in this case, it should be decoded using the `Error(string)` method selector, which will allow you to extract the string message.

+If it is not the case, it should probably be a solidity custom error, so you must have the custom error ABI in order to decoded it.

+Parameters:

+`txhash` - The transaction hash.

+Returns:

+`string` containing the hexadecimal-formatted error blob or simply a "0x" if the transaction was sucessfully executed.

+### `ots_searchTransactionsBefore` and `ots_searchTransactionsAfter`

+These are address history navigation methods.
+They are similar, the difference is `ots_searchTransactionsBefore` searches the history backwards and `ots_searchTransactionsAfter` searches forward a certain point in time.

+They are paginated, you **MUST** inform the page size.
+Some addresses like exchange addresses or very popular DeFi contracts like Uniswap Router will return millions of results.

+TODO: finish

 ### `ots_getTransactionBySenderAndNonce`

 Given a sender address and a nonce, returns the tx hash or `null` if not found.
 It returns only the tx hash on success, you can use the standard `eth_getTransactionByHash` after that to get the full transaction data.